scidsg/project-info/hush-line/9. Hackathon/2024/Info/2024 Ground Rules.md

 ## Goals

-- **Hack**: Break it, break-in, exfiltrate, disrupt, take over.
+- **💣 Hack**: Break it, break-in, exfiltrate, disrupt, take over.
-- **Fix**: Breaking is fun, but fixing is better.
+- **🩹 Fix**: Breaking is fun, but fixing is better.
 See a hole?
 Patch it.
-- **Build**: Want to help build the app?
+- **🔨 Build**: Want to help build the app?
 Help close our open Issues!

 ## Date
 Weekend of 05 May 2024, All Day (Tentative)